jbx-protocol/juice-docs-v2/blog/2022-06-14-juicebox-in-the-words-of-sage.md

 ### Hi Sage!
 What’re you up to right now?

 I just ate a frozen burrito.
 My boyfriend’s sister owned a little sundry shop which just went outta business so they had groceries for free!
-Yesterday we went and got like 700 bucks worth of bourgie groceries.
+Yesterday we went and got like 700 bucks worth of bougie groceries.
 I have a big thing for frozen burritos.

 ### Haha.
 I’m reminded of the story of the plumber in France.
 People are standing at the cathedral admiring the art and architecture, and the plumber just wants to go into the catacombs to see how they laid and routed their pipes.
 You can have anything, and yet the frozen burrito seems to be the winner!